rajesh0397/zstd-rpm/README.md

 - SPEC File was derived from: https://src.fedoraproject.org/rpms/zstd/blob/rawhide/f/zstd.spec
 - Tests are disabled/removed
-- PATCH-1 and PATCH-2 have been removed as well
+- PATCH-1 (pzstd.1.patch) and PATCH-2 (enable-CET.patch) have been removed as well